 Figure 5: Survival bias by sex, age and self-reported health for the nonblack population.
-Positive bias indicates that the group is overestimating their survival probability.
+The graph shows the predicted $\hat{\Delta}{ijght}$ from equation (3).
+A positive bias of 0.1 indicates that the group is overestimating their survival probability by 10 percentage points.
 Colors indicate the health state: dark green is excellent while red is poor health.
 Error bars indicate 95% confidence intervals.